rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_Complete.md

 ### Rolling shutter

-By resetting each line in the sensor line by line (the "shutter"), each line will start capturing light a little before the line below and so one.
+By resetting each line in the sensor line by line (the "shutter"), each line will start capturing light a little before the line below and so on.
 Each line in the picture is therefore a little behind in time as the line above.

 ## 1.4 Sampling in 1D

-**Sampling** in 1D takes a function, and returns a vector whose elements are valuesof that function at the sample points.
+**Sampling** in 1D takes a function, and returns a vector whose elements are values of that function at the sample points.

 Example:

 ![](./Figures/VisComp_Fig1-3.PNG)

 Sampling solves one problem with working with continuous functions.
 How do we store and compute with them?
-A common scheme for representing continuous functions is with **samples**: we simply write down the function's values as discret values at many sample points.
+A common scheme for representing continuous functions is with **samples**: we simply write down the function's values as discrete values at many sample points.

 ### Reconstruction

 **Reconstruction** describes the process of making samples back into a continuous function.
-We migh to this for several different reasons:
+We might do this for several reasons:

-- For ouput where we need a realizable method
+- For output where we need a realizable method
 - For analysis or processing, where we need a mathematical method
 - Instead of "guessing" what the function did in between sample points